 In 1884 the government made the King Country a ‘dry’ area at the request of Ngāti Maniapoto leaders.
 This meant liquor could not be legally sold.
 The people were by no means teetotallers – sly-grogging (illegal liquor manufacturing for sale) was widespread and drinkers pooled money to bring in liquor for personal use from outside the dry area (which was legal).
 Chartered clubs could obtain liquor licences from 1946 and prohibition was lifted altogether in 1954.

 Alcohol intended for resale was smuggled into the King Country in creative ways.
 In Ōngarue, local legend tells of special containers which were made to fit inside horse collars that were sent to Auckland by train when they needed ‘repairing’.
 The collars were returned with the containers filled with whiskey – and the police were none the wiser.

 The Maniapoto Maori Trust Board, formally established by an act of Parliament in 1988, is the King Country’s main iwi authority.
 The board maintains a roll of tribal beneficiaries whom it represents on matters that affect their welfare.

 Other iwi have interests in the King Country – including Ngāti Manunui (a hapū of Ngāti Tuwharetoa), which has a marae at Kākahi, while hapū of Te Āti Haunui-a-Pāpārangi (a Whanganui iwi) have a number of marae in Taumarunui.

 Ngāti Maniapoto and other King Country iwi have filed a series of claims with the Waitangi Tribunal.
-These were grouped together as the Te Rohe Pōtae District Inquiry, which was ongoing in 2011.
+These were grouped together as the Te Rohe Pōtae District Inquiry, which was in its final phase in 2015.